The Road goes ever on and on

 Panvel – Pen – Nagothane – Kolad – Mangaon – Mhasala – Harihareshwar.

-Panvel to Pen was the easy bit, pretty straight roads, I had also travelled that route before.
+Panvel to Pen was the easy bit, pretty straight roads, I had also traveled that route before.
 After Pen it was unchartered territory for me and my bike.
 Memorised the route and the place names, it would come in handy if I ever lost cell phone connectivity.

 The idli and sambhar were just ok, but at least they were hot.
 I couldn’t complain of the view as much, the 10 minutes it took me to gulp down my idli and ‘caffee’ I had a front row seat to biking groups ride by the dhabba, I counted 3 different groups – a group of Royal Enfield riders followed by Ducatis and as I finished the last of my ‘caffee’, the loud Harleys made their ride by.